yuvrajsingh894/Induction-program/README.md

 -The second lecture was again from Dr. Priya Darshni Madam who continued the topic of Universal Human Values and thought us about how to get happy internally and completely.

+-Then we had a Lecture from Prof. Jaswant Singh with my whole mechanical branch, they addressed us about the role of coding in our fields.

+-With which another day passed and we returned our homes with some knowledge.--

+# Day-4

+## 5th August 2025

+-It was third day and time was afternoon when we I reached college